 In addition to temporary accommodation and accommodation for families, we use a range of accommodation across York for single people or couples without children who are homeless.
 Some are owned and managed by us, while some are run by voluntary organisations, charities or the private sector.

-The accommodation we are able to offer depends on your circumstances (see below) and what's available at the time.
+The accommodation we're able to offer depends on your circumstances and what's available at the time.

 These referrals are filtered through a Single Access Point to allocate supported accommodation.